koredefashokun/Fast-Food-Fast-API/README.md

 ### v1

 #### GET /orders
-Fetches a list of orders from the database.
+Function: Fetches a list of orders from the database.
 Sample response:
 ```json
 {